kristajg/cozy-holiday/README.md

   example: ```<CozyHoliday snowIntensity='flurry' />```

-  prop name: hideIcons
+  prop name: hideIcons<br/>
-  type: array of strings
+  type: array of strings<br/>
   description: Controls which holiday features are available in the navigation & render.
 By adding the feature to the array, it becomes unavailable.
-All features are available by default.
+All features are available by default.<br/>
-  options:
+  options:<br/>
   - 'fire'
   - 'snow'
   - 'lights'